XView

 You can save the renderings to high resolution images inside your working folder by selecting the "Save images" menu.
 The images have a better resolution than the preview images in the render window.

-The GDS File
+The GDSII File

 With layout software like KLayout a you can create a GDS file with a mask layout yourself.